OrganicCrops logo

 4. Incoterms (e.g. FOB, CFR, CIF.
 Other incoterms on request).
 For information about Incoterms 2020: Wikipedia, VeloTrade, Trade.gov, and ShippingSolutions.com.

-4. In case you require OrganicCrops to include shipping to your ocean terminal/airport of choice, OrganicCrops will request a quote from its shipping/logistics partner.
-It can take up to 72 hours for our logistics partner to get back to us with information and a shipping price.
+5. If you need OrganicCrops to handle shipping to your preferred ocean terminal or airport, we will request a quote from our shipping and logistics partner.
+It can take up to 72 hours to receive a shipping price and information.

 Step 4 – Placing the order

-1. You can either send OrganicCrops your own signed purchase order, detailing the specifics of the product order and matching the OrganicCrops proforma, or OrganicCrops can send you a purchase order template which you can fill-out, sign, scan and return to OrganicCrops.
+1. You can send OrganicCrops your own signed purchase order, or OrganicCrops can send you a purchase order template to fill out and sign.

 2. OrganicCrops will email you a Proforma invoice.

-3. OrganicCrops will pre-plan the order.
-This is a heads-up for the involved OrganicCrops departments that an order is about to materialize.
+3. OrganicCrops will pre-plan the order to notify the involved departments that an order is about to materialize.

-4. Once payment has cleared into the OrganicCrops bank account, OrganicCrops will secure the order with the involved departments, plan logistics, start the export documentation process and the shipping process if you want OrganicCrops carry out the shipping.
-The customer is informed of every step along the way.
+4. Once payment is cleared, OrganicCrops will secure the order, plan logistics, start the export documentation process, and shipping process (if you want OrganicCrops to carry out shipping) and inform you of every step.

-Usually we deliver the cargo at least 1 day before the shipping cut-off date of 4-6 days, which means that the cargo arrives in the port 1 week before the ship sails.
+10. OrganicCrops usually delivers the cargo at least 1 day before the shipping cut-off date of 4-6 days, which means that the cargo arrives in the port 1 week before the ship sails.
+In case of air cargo this is usually 1-2 days before departure

 Step 5 – Receiving the order